-Net interest income was up \notin 207 million to \notin 3,327 million.
+Net interest income was up € 207 million to € 3,327 million.
 This development was mainly facilitated by rising interest rates on several Eastern European currencies and high loan growth with only slight negative currency effects.
-The largest increase, of \notin 104 million, was recorded at head office, primarily due to \notin 50 million in COVID-19 bonus claims under the TLTRO III program, strong loan growth and lower financing costs from the deposit business and own issues.
+The largest increase, of € 104 million, was recorded at head office, primarily due to € 50 million in COVID-19 bonus claims under the TLTRO III program, strong loan growth and lower financing costs from the deposit business and own issues.
 Net interest income also rose particularly strongly in the Czech Republic.
-There, interest rate rises and the integration of Equa bank led to a \notin 54 million increase in net interest income.
-Net interest income in Hungary went up \notin 40 million, supported by the positive development of the corporate and retail customer business and lower interest expenses due to changes in the product mix and maturity split resulted in \notin 18 million higher net interest income.
-In Slovakia, net interest income increased \notin 8 million, mainly due to the COVID-19 bonus claims under the TLTRO III program.
+There, interest rate rises and the integration of Equa bank led to a € 54 million increase in net interest income.
+Net interest income in Hungary went up € 40 million, supported by the positive development of the corporate and retail customer business and by higher market interest rates.
+In Ukraine, too, higher income from the corporate and the retail customer business and lower interest expenses due to changes in the product mix and maturity split resulted in € 18 million higher net interest income.
+In Slovakia, net interest income increased € 8 million, mainly due to the COVID-19 bonus claims under the TLTRO III program.
 The average interest-bearing assets for the Group rose 13 per cent year-on-year, mainly due to increases in short-term investments of excess liquidity.
 The net interest margin narrowed by 12 basis points to 2.01 per cent.